Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Methodology

 We finalised our search for articles in August 2025, using Google Scholar and dblp-Computer Science Bibliography to find scientific articles on \ac{ilu} identification using \ac{cv} or \ac{dip} techniques.
 Our search terms included \textit{container code recognition}, \textit{trailer code recognition}, and \textit{identification of containers and trailers}.
 As discussed in \Cref{sec:terminology}, the terminology used in this field is not standardised and it directly affects our search methodology.
 We checked the cited papers and 'related articles' in Google Scholar and Research Rabbit to expand our pool of eligible articles.

-As the first review on \ac{ilu} identification, we applied inclusive eligibility criteria to capture the full scope of available evidence.
-These criteria were specified \textit{a priori} before screening began.
-They follow the \ac{pcc} logic and the methodological guidance in \cite{tricco2018prisma}.
-Our review includes articles written in English, published from 1990 to 2025, that follow a scientific structure.
-Both peer-reviewed articles and preprints are included as long as they report quantitative results, allowing us to catalogue the latest research findings.
-The final selection of articles and data charting were determined through consensus among the authors, following a review of titles, abstracts, and full texts.

-From the 63 eligible articles the following data items were extracted into a spreadsheet\footnote{\href{https://cloud.uni-hamburg.de/s/FHqaGLR4Ccy8ceG}{https://cloud.uni-hamburg.de/s/FHqaGLR4Ccy8ceG}}: journal or conference details, contributions, methods used, method class (\ac{dip}, \ac{ml}, or \ac{dl}), dataset specifics (availability, number of images, diversity in lighting and weather), image collection region and camera position such as fixed (CCTV) or moving (aerial or ground vehicle), evaluation metrics, results, deployment status, suggested future directions and funding.
+From the 63 eligible articles the following data items were extracted into a spreadsheet\footnote{Available in supplementary materials.}: journal or conference details, contributions, methods used, method class (\ac{dip}, \ac{ml}, or \ac{dl}), dataset specifics (availability, number of images, diversity in lighting and weather), image collection region and camera position such as fixed (CCTV) or mobile (aerial or ground vehicle), evaluation metrics, results, deployment status, suggested future directions and funding.
 The resulting table was then analysed and discussed by the authors.